Fitting Powder Diffraction data

 Hint:

-Use the values from the previous part of the tutorial.
+Use the values from the previous part of the notebook.
 You can either manually copy the values from the Si fit or use the value attribute of the parameters from the Si experiment to set the initial values for the LBCO experiment.
 This will help us to have a good starting point for the fit.

 Solution: